Mayor Jacob Frey asks Minneapolis' Black community for help after George Floyd's killing, unrest

 The mayor has also drawn detractors who describe his outward empathy with Black causes as performative.

-“He says really nice things that put a Band-Aid on it, but I think he bit off more than he can chew,” Near North resident Louise Duncan said.
+“He says really nice things that put a Band-Aid on it, but I think he bit off more than he can chew,” Near North resident Megan Duncan said.

 She doesn’t like when he conveys his emotional distress over the killing, saying, “George Floyd is dead.
 What do I care about how you feel?
 Do something.
 Be the mayor.”